aritroo/Fruit-Fusion/README.md

 - A big thank you to Fruityvice for providing such an amazing API.
 - Our appreciation goes to the Streamlit community for developing such an intuitive web application framework.

+⭐️ Please give a star to this repository